-Finalists and prizewinners of the International Anton Rubinstein Chamber Music Competition, (2018) and Finalists in the Royal Overseas-League Music Competition (2019), the Echéa Quartet is a London-based string quartet formed in 2017 at the Royal Academy of Music.
-They have recently been awarded the role as Fellowship String Quartet for 2019/20 at the Royal Academy of Music, where they are mentored by John Myerscough, Christoph Richter and Levon Chilingirian.
+Prizewinners of the International Anton Rubinstein Chamber Music Competition (2018) and Finalists in the Royal Overseas-League Music Competition (2019), the Echéa Quartet was formed in 2017 at the Royal Academy of Music, London.
+They have recently been awarded the role as Fellowship String Quartet for 2019/20 at the Royal Academy of Music.
+The quartet are 2019 Concordia Foundation Artists and City Music Foundation Artists 2019/20.

 In 2018, the Echéa Quartet were the string-quartet-in-residence at Ferrandou Musique, Dordogne, where they collaborated with the British baritone, David Wilson-Johnson.
 They were also awarded the role of Fellowship Quartet at Wintergreen Performing Arts, where they toured across Virginia, and worked and performed with violinist Rachel Barton Pine.
 In 2019, they performed Mendelssohn’s Octet in collaboration with the Selini Quartet at the Musikverein in Vienna, collaborated with Marin Alsop at the World Economic Forum in Switzerland, and appeared on BBC Radio 3’s ‘In Tune’.
 The quartet will be touring the west coast of North America this coming August and September.